-Risk Oversight
+Risk Management

 Toronto Hydro faces various risks that could impact the achievement of its strategic objectives.
-It adopts an enterprise wide approach to risk management, achieved through a process of consolidating and aligning the various views of risk across the enterprise via a risk governance structure.
-Toronto Hydro executes its ERM activities via an ERM framework that is aligned to industry best practices and international guidelines.
+It adopts an enterprise wide approach to risk management, based on an overall enterprise risk philosophy, and achieved through a process of consolidating and aligning the various views of risk across the enterprise via a risk governance structure.
+Toronto Hydro's ERM framework utilizes industry best practices and international guidelines and focuses on identifying emerging trends in risks and related opportunities particular to Toronto Hydro through a comprehensive evaluation of Toronto Hydro's business and the industry generally.
 Toronto Hydro views ERM as a management activity undertaken to add value and improve overall operations.
 It helps Toronto Hydro by enabling the attainment of its strategic goals and objectives through a systematic, disciplined approach towards identifying, evaluating, treating, monitoring and reporting of risks.
+Risk assessment is built into our decision-making process at all levels.
 Accordingly, ERM is an integral part of the strategic management of Toronto Hydro and is routinely considered in forecasting, planning and executing all aspects of the business.

-The ERM framework is operationalized by a consistent, disciplined methodology that clearly defines the risk management process which incorporates subjective elements, risk quantification and risk interdependencies.
+The ERM framework is operationalized by a consistent, disciplined methodology that clearly defines the risk management process which incorporates subjective elements, risk quantification, risk trends and risk interdependencies.

-While Toronto Hydro's philosophy is that ERM is the responsibility of all business units, at all levels, in strategic and operational matters, the ERM governance structure is comprised of three key levels.
+While Toronto Hydro's philosophy is that ERM is the responsibility of all business units at all levels, in strategic and functional matters, the ERM governance structure is comprised of three key levels.

-At the top level is the Board, which works to maintain a general understanding of Toronto Hydro's risk profile, the risk categories, the types of risks to which Toronto Hydro may be exposed and the practices used to identify, assess, measure and manage those risks.
-The risk profile is a list of key risks that represent the greatest threats to achieving the Corporation's strategic objectives.
+At the first level is the Board, which maintains a general understanding of Toronto Hydro's risk profile, the risk categories and the types of risks to which Toronto Hydro may be exposed, and the practices used to identify, assess, measure and manage those risks.
+The risk profile is a list of key risks that may impede the Corporation from achieving certain or all of its strategic objectives, and which are most material to its operational success.

-The second level is the executive team, the lead body to ensure systems are in place to identify, manage, and monitor risks.
-Through its review of reports from the business and other areas, the executive team assesses the appropriateness and consistent application of systems to manage risks within Toronto Hydro.
+The second level is the executive team, which ensures systems are in place to identify, manage, and monitor risks and trends.
+Through input from the business and other considerations, the executive team assesses the appropriateness and consistent application of systems to manage risks within Toronto Hydro.
 The executive team also ensures that key risks are brought forward to the attention of the Board for discussion and action, as required.

 Finally, the third level is the senior leadership team.
 The senior leadership team supports the executive team and is a collection of subject matter experts from across Toronto Hydro who actively engage in the day-to-day management of risks.
-Working with the executive team, this group oversees Toronto Hydro's risk profile, its performance against the defined risk appetite and determines appropriate risk responses.
+Working with the executive team, this group oversees Toronto Hydro's risk profile and its performance against the defined risk philosophy.
+The senior leadership team understands changes in risk status and trends and determines appropriate risk responses and action plans.
 They also work to ensure effective, efficient, complete and transparent risk reporting to the executive team.